bitmarket-net/api/README.md

 416 | Cannot cancel margin because the position is fully open 417 | Order cannot be fully satisfied and all or nothing was requested (no longer in use) 300 | Internal application error
+301 | Withdrawal of funds is blocked temporarily
+302 | Trading is blocked temporarily

 API method list
 ---------------